centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy/macro-mode.md

 ### Variables

-Define and use variables throughout your macro:
+Define and use variables throughout your macro.

+- Variables are defined with `var`.
+- Variables are called with `${varName}`.

 ```
 var clipLength = 4